luizfilipe/ChemJS/README.md

 # ChemJS

 ChemJS is a bare-bones Chemistry framework built on top of the GraphJS framework.
 ChemJS uses GraphJS to accomplish low-level representation and search algorithms.
 ChemJS is intended to be HTML5 WebWorker-compatible and NodeJS-compatible.
+Algorithms support WebCL computing.

 This project was inspired by the ChemDoodle WebComponents project from iChemLabs.
 ChemJS is a re-purposed version (written from the ground up) designed for more bare-bones, DOM-independent performance with molecular simulation in mind.

-ChemJS is currently a work in progress and development will commence after the GraphJS project has been finished.
+ChemJS is currently a work in progress and will share concurrent development with GraphJS, ChemJS, DockJS, and the Social Docking Project.

 ## Usage